No one leaves an Italian holiday without being smitten with pizza. And by that we mean, the real deal.

 That chewy but still crisp thin dough laced with yeasty undertones.
 Topped with incredible sauce, tasty sausage or aged prosciutto, basil, creamy mozzarella.

 So when we can’t take a European vacation, understandably, we want that deliciousness at home.
-And here’s how you can get as close to it as possible with the added benefit that you can share the experience with your whole family.
+And here’s how you can get as close to it as possible with the added benefit that you can share the experience of making home made pizza with your whole family.

 STEP ONE: Make the dough